gravitational/teleport/rfd/0170-package-distribution-v3.md

 ### Future work
 If we decide to go with Artifactory, then there are several pieces of future work that we should take on to fully realize it's benefits:
+* Move other package repos to Artifactory.
 * Setup mirrors and/or pull-through caches for build time dependencies (i.e. Go modules, third-party OS packages, NPM packages, etc.).
-This would increase the stability and speed of our build process, and potentially reduce costs due to the decrease in build time.
 * Replace some of our security tools with the security product that comes bundled with Artifactory (Xray).
-This would reduce the number of third-party dependencies we have, improve security, and potentially eliminate some other vendors.
-* (Long term) Evaluate the CI/CD product that comes bundled with Artifactory (Pipelines) as a potential replacement for GHA.
-I currently have no knowledge of this product or if it's a viable alternative, but I think that it is worth evaluating.
+* Replace or just remove the security-reports repo.

 [^1]: _Technically we can, but it takes enormous effort (entire team needs to
     drop everything to spend hours working on this) and is error prone_